sopelj/hass-ember-mug-component/README.md

 #### Troubleshooting

+##### Changing modes / button functions

+If you are unsure exactly how long to press the buttons, are wish to have more information on the basic functionality of the mug, you can look at the "Quick Start Guide" that came with your mug, or consult the digital version [on their website](https://support.ember.com/hc/en-us/articles/115002624512-Ember-Mug-Quick-Start-Guide)

 ##### Device randomly becomes unavailable

 If you mug stops updating and becomes unavailable, simply try putting it in pairing mode and waiting 15-60 seconds.
 It should reconnect automatically.